luyentru/MLOps/reports/README.md

 > Answer:

 --- We used most of the directories and files from the cookiecutter template to structure our project.
 Initially, we used the data-folder for local data-storage, until we used the GCP bucket linked with the DVC for data management.
 We adapted the data-storage structure by removing the processed/raw-folders and replacing them with test/train/valid folders to store the data.
 Moreover, we removed the notebooks-folder as we did not use any Jupyter notebooks for our project.
 To store experiment configurations, we added a config-directory within the src-folder to separate the configuration files from the code.
-We also added sub-folders in the tests-directory to structure our tests into unittests, and integrationtests.
-Lastly, we added a requirements_tests.txt for the testing frameworks and tools.
+We also added sub-folders in the tests-directory to structure our tests into unit tests, performance tests and integration tests.
+Lastly, we added several requirement files for the different frameworks and tools.
 Therefore, we retained most aspects from the template but made small adjustments to fit the structure of our repository to the project's organization. ---

 ### Question 6